thuml/Transfer-Learning-Library/examples/domain_adaptation/image_regression/README.md

 ## Experiment and Results

-The shell files give the script to reproduce the [benchmarks](/docs/dalib/benchmarks/image_regression.rst) with specified hyper-parameters.
+The shell files give the script to reproduce the benchmark results with specified hyper-parameters.
 For example, if you want to train DD on Office31, use the following script

 ```shell script